-25. Section XIX.A. of the Compact is deleted in its entirety and replaced as follows:

-During the term of this Compact, the Tribe shall maintain general liability insurance for bodily injury and property damage with combined limits of at least \$4,000,000 per individual or occurrence.
-The requirements of this section are not intended to permit causes of action for injuries outside the coverage of the general liability insurance required by this section.

-26. Section XX.A. of the Compact is amended to add the following:
+- 25. Section XIX.A. of the Compact is deleted in its entirety and amended as follows: - A. During the term of this Compact, the Tribe shall maintain general liability insurance for bodily injury and property damage with combined limits of not less than \$250,000 for any one person and \$4,000,000 for any one occurrence for personal injury, and \$2,000,000 for any one occurrence for property damage.
+The requirements of this section are not intended to permit causes of action for injuries outside the coverage of the general liability insurance required by this section. - 26.
+Section XX.A. of the Compact is amended to add the following language at the end of the section:

-The Tribe and the State, when requesting records retained by the other party, agree to pay the other's costs of locating, retrieving and/or reproduction of records over twenty-four (24) months old, which costs shall be consistent with those allowed under Chapter 19 of the Wisconsin Statutes (2001-02), except that pre-payment shall not be required.
+The Tribe and the State, when requesting records retained by the other party, agree to pay the other party's costs of locating, retrieving and/or reproduction of records over twenty-four (24) months old, which costs shall be consistent with those allowed under Chapter 19 of the Wisconsin Statutes (2001-02), except that pre-payment shall not be required.